 Fine Art & Writing

 This series of paintings responds to the October 7 massacre at the Nova music festival in Israel.
 The attack began at dawn, after an all-night dance party in the desert.
-Terrorists infiltrated by air and land.
-Some festivalgoers even waved at the incoming paragliders, unaware of the horror about to unfold.
+Hamas terrorists infiltrated by air and land.
+Some festival goers even waved at the incoming terrorists on paragliders, unaware of the horror about to unfold.

 My muses for this work are a group of young women from Jerusalem—artists, musicians, and free spirits—who were brutally assaulted, mutilated, and murdered while pleading for their lives.
 Among them was Shani Louk, a tattoo artist featured in Time magazine’s Photo of the Year, who had her breast amputated while still alive.

 This project is deeply personal.
-In my twenties, I studied art in Jerusalem and lived on a kibbutz, engaged in the peace movement.
-Many of the attacked kibbutzim were left-leaning, peace-driven communities.
+In my twenties, I studied art at Bezalel in Jerusalem and lived on a Kibbutz Sdot Yam.

 10″ x 20″